codefresh-io/cap-docs.codefresh.io/_docs/ci-cd-guides/working-with-docker-registries.md

 {% endraw %}
 {% endhighlight %}

-Codefresh automatically logs in to each registry using the credentials you have defined centrally and pull all the images.
+Codefresh automatically logs in to each registry using the credentials you have defined centrally, and pulls all the images.
 The same thing will happen with Dockerfiles that mention any valid Docker image in their `FROM` directive.

 ### Pulling images created in the same pipeline

 Codefresh allows you to create a Docker image on demand and use it in the same pipeline that created it.
-In several scenarios (such as [unit tests]({{site.baseurl}}/docs/testing/unit-tests/)), it is very common to use a Docker image right after it was built.
+In several scenarios (such as [unit tests]({{site.baseurl}}/docs/testing/unit-tests/)), it is very common to use a Docker image right after it is built.

-In that case, as a shortcut, Codefresh allows you to simply [mention the name]({{site.baseurl}}/docs/pipelines/variables/#context-related-variables) of the respective [build step]({{site.baseurl}}/docs/pipelines/steps/build/).
+In that case, as a shortcut, Codefresh allows you to simply [specify the name]({{site.baseurl}}/docs/pipelines/variables/#context-related-variables) of the respective [build step]({{site.baseurl}}/docs/pipelines/steps/build/).

  `codefresh.yml`
 {% highlight yaml %}